ChristianKienle/cdk/TASKS_AND_IDEAS.md

 # Tasks and Ideas

 ## Tasks
+- There are several warnings when doing `yarn install` initially.
+Fix them.
 - The component API renderer needs to be improved
   - [x] A meaningful title is missing: We have access to the component name so that would be suitable in most cases.
   - [ ] There is no table of contents.
 There should be one that simply let's me jump to *Props*, *Events*, *Methods*, ….